sigmod/sqlpp/document.md

 Replacing `UNNEST` with `,` the same join intent of the `UNNEST`-based join queries described above (in [Expressing joins using unnests](#Expressing_joins_using_unnests)) could be expressed by:

     SELECT user.name uname, message.message message
-    FROM FacebookUsers user, FacebookMessages message
+    FROM GleambookUsers user, GleambookMessages message
     WHERE message.`author-id` = user.id;

 or

     SELECT user.name uname, message.message message
-    FROM FacebookUsers user,
+    FROM GleambookUsers user,
       (
-        SELECT ELEMENT message
+        SELECT VALUE message
-        FROM FacebookMessages message
+        FROM GleambookMessages message
         WHERE message.`author-id` = user.id
       ) AS message;